Martin-Stiller/JG-Maker-Artist-D-Pro-Klipper-Mainsail/README.md

 Click RESTART.
 If everything worked, the printer should now connect.
-If not check your printer.cfg for this section:
+If not, check your printer.cfg for this section:
                 [mcu]
                 serial: /dev/serial/by-id/usb-1a86_USB_Serial-if00-port0
-this ist your USB port your Printer connectet.
+This is your USB port, where your Printer connected.

-SSH ino your Laptop, Pi.. an type
+SSH into your Laptop, Pi.. and type
 ```

 ls /dev/serial/by-id/